Skip to content

 Child Agent Output Size Limits

-When one Kindo agent invokes another as a child agent, the child’s result is summarized and returned to the parent agent’s conversation.
-Kindo bounds the size of that returned data so multi-agent setups stay reliable even when the child produces large amounts of evidence — log dumps, Splunk result sets, verbose API responses, or any other bulky output.
+When one Kindo agent invokes another as a child agent, the child’s result is summarized for the parent agent and the verbatim transcript is parked alongside the run — fetched on demand rather than pushed back inline.
+Kindo bounds the size of any transcript the parent reads so multi-agent setups stay reliable even when the child produces large amounts of evidence — log dumps, Splunk result sets, verbose API responses, or any other bulky output.

 • A short summary of what the child did and concluded.